52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 block: "no" # means is shown in itunes
 ---

-Classical pianist Kimberly StarKey, the Rogue Pianist, talks about chasing spiritual connections through the piano and moving the boulder of creativity little by little.
+Musician and composer Kimberly StarKey, the Rogue Pianist, talks about chasing spiritual connections through the piano and moving the boulder of creativity little by little.

 - [Kimberly StarKey on Bandcamp](https://kimberlystarkey.bandcamp.com){:target="_blank"}
 - [The Rogue Pianist on YouTube](https://www.youtube.com/channel/UCpfC4Uvuy_P1uVehPChKRmA){:target="_blank"}